rocicorp/diff-server/README.md

 1. Without this, clients would have to include the code in their packages, and then write it into their databases, which would double the amount of storage the clients would consume.
 2. We expect that developers will usually want to whitelist transaction functions that can run, based on known hashes of code bundles.
 Otherwise, malicious clients could attack good clients by way or the sync protocol.
 3. For many transaction types originating on clients, there will be server-side actions that need to happen -- either to actually execute the transaction in reality, or to validate the transaction.
-It's natural to integrate these handlers at the point of registration.

 This is implemented as a special pair of transaction functions baked into all Replicant nodes: `registerTransaction` and `unregisterTransaction` that update the `value.txCode` field of the server's `local` dataset.
 Since these transaction functions could never be themselves registered, they will always fail validation during sync and thus will not be allowed to be called by clients (see Synchronization).